JiscSD/web-accessibility-101/1-colour-contrast/README.md

 The minimum requirement we need to adhere to has a contrast ratio of at least 4.5:1, except for the following:

 -   Large text (24 px or bold 19px) - Must have a contrast ratio of at least 3:1.
 -   Incidental - Text or images that are pure decoration or not visible to anyone.
 -   Logotypes - Text that is part of a logo or brand name has no contrast requirement.

 **Note: If text and background colours are swapped, the contrast ratio remains the same**

+# Using more than just colour to convey instructions and information

+Within the designs, there should not be elements present which give instructions through colour alone.
+Here is a good example to represent this on the [webaim site](https://webaim.org/articles/contrast/#sc141).
+Instructions should be clear, and should give users of the site the details that they need.

+Link text is a major issue; when the underline is removed, then the link is only recognisable through colour.

+This is also true when conveying information through visual representations such as pie charts or graphs.
+Ensure clear labelling is present as well.

+Check for issues by viewing your website in black and white.
+Are there any instructions you can’t follow or is there information you can’t understand?

 ## Useful Tools: